dji-sdk/Onboard-SDK/sample/STM32/README.md

 ![flow](image/flow.png)

-If using Virtual RC,the real RC **can no control the UAV**.When losing signal of Virtual RC longer than 1s,UAV would Land or cutt off to real RC.
+If using Virtual RC,the real RC **can no control the UAV**.
+When losing signal of Virtual RC longer than 1s, UAV would Land or cutt off to real RC.
 This program choose to land after losing Virtual RC